dappmesh/dappmesh/README.md

-# Energy Efficient Data Mesh Platform
+# Energy Efficient Data Platform

-**DappMesh** is a framework for creating cloud-native data mesh distributed applications declaratively.
+**DappMesh** is a framework for creating cloud-native data applications declaratively.

 At its core, DappMesh embraces the principles of Data Mesh by **decentralizing data ownership** and management across **domain-oriented data product** applications.
 This is achieved through a distributed architecture that implements Kubernetes Operator Framework to manage a specific Data Mesh component as a custom resource.